-On Fia.11 the BIPV market forecasts for the shortterm, based on the methodology briefly explained in the previous column are displayed.
+On Fia.11 the BIPV market forecasts for the short-term developed by the Becquerel Institute, based on the methodology briefly explained in the previous column are displayed.
 The bars represent the value of the "most probable" scenario, while the yellow bar, stylized as an error bar, shows the potential range of variation, the upper limit representing our "high" scenario and the lower limit our "low" scenario.
-As shown, the scale of the BIPV development expected in the coming years is incomparable to what was seen on the market around years 2010.
+As shown, the scale of the BIPV development expected in the coming years is incomparable to what was seen on the market around vears 2010.
 Nevertheless, growth compared to the last years is foreseen, which is promising.
-More importantly, this growth is expected to remain a lasting trend, and the yearly BIPV market in Europe could double within a 5-year span.
+More importantly, this growth is expected to remain a lasting trend. and the yearly BIPV market in Europe could double within a 4-year span.
 Also, this development is anticipated to be healthier than the strong development that occurred a decade ago, and BIPV deployment should be primarily led by the intrinsic attractiveness of the solutions rather than financial incentives.
-Countries such as Switzerland, the Netherlands.
-France, or Austria are expected to be leading the market penetration of BIPV in Europe.
+Countries such as Switzerland, the Netherlands, France, UK or Austria are expected to be leading the market penetration of BIPV in Europe.

 Overall, no major boom is forecasted in the short term, even if nZEB regulation is on the corner.
 Indeed, the inertia of the building and construction sector is high, and competing investment strategies still prove to be more cost-efficient in many situations, both when aiming at improving energy performances of buildings or maximizing on-site renewable electricity generation.
 Translating these market projections into economic opportunity give a somewhat more optimistic vision (Fig.12).
-By using a weighted average selling price of BIPV systems, which is steadily decreasing in time, it is estimated that the European BIPV market represents an annual opportunity of approximately 500 million \in in 2020, and that by 2023, this market value could almost reach 1 billion \in in the best case scenario.
+By using a weighted average selling price of BIPV systems, which is steadily decreasing in time, it is estimated that the European BIPV market represents an annual opportunity of almonst 600 million € in 2020, and that by 2023, this market value could almost triple and reach more than 1500 million € in the best case scenario.